Digital-HR/site/en/product-development.md

 ### Testing & Release!

 At the end of the three-week window, the team demonstrate to the client the progress completed within the sprint.
-We complete further tests, and then releases the completed tasks.
+We complete further tests, and then release the completed tasks.
 Lessons learned are captured and documented to ensure these efforts are not wasted and can help improve team efficiency (velocity) for future sprints.

 ## Sprint Retrospective